anushka369/Early-Detection-of-Autism-in-Toddlers/README.md

-# AI-driven Early Detection of Autism in Toddlers using Multimodal AI
+# AI-Driven Early Detection of Autism in Toddlers using Multimodal AI

 Autism Spectrum Disorder (ASD) is a neurodevelopmental condition that affects communication, behavior, and social interaction.
 Early diagnosis can significantly improve intervention outcomes.
 The aim is to design a proof-of-concept AI model or pipeline that aims to detect early behavioral signs of autism in toddlers using non-invasive and multimodal data, particularly focusing on visual cues captured via camera systems.